jtgsystems/claude-engineer/Claude-Eng-v2/readme.md

 - Type 'save chat' to save the current chat log.
 - Press Ctrl+C at any time to exit the automode and return to regular chat.

-After each interaction, Claude Engineer will display:
+After each interaction, AI Engineer will display:
 - Token usage (input, output, and total) for the current model
 - Remaining context window size

 ### Code Execution and Process Management

-Claude Engineer now supports executing code in an isolated 'code_execution_env' virtual environment:
+AI Engineer now supports executing code in an isolated 'code_execution_env' virtual environment:

 1. Use the `execute_code` tool to run Python code safely in the isolated environment.
 2. Long-running processes can be managed using the process ID returned by `execute_code`.